1ForeverHD/TopbarPlus/docs/third_parties.md

-It's important only a singular TopbarPlus applications initiates at runtime otherwise issues such as overlapping icons will occur.
+It's important only a single TopbarPlus applications initiates at runtime otherwise issues such as overlapping icons will occur.

 A developer may rename and/or place their Icon module anywhere within ReplicatedStorage therefore it's important for third party runtime applications (such as admin commands) to check and reference this correctly.